Scope of Practice

 Licensure can be understood as a safeguard, to guarantee that services are provided by someone who has been adequately trained.
 Licensure currently defines and delimits what types of healing can take place under the umbrella of a certain title, such as therapist, counselor, or coach.

-My Masters in Counseling Psychology from California Institute of Integral Studies (2004-2007) prepared me for licensure, according to legal and ethical requirements to practice psychotherapy as a Marriage and Family Therapist (MFT) in the State of California.
+My Masters in Counseling Psychology from California Institute of Integral Studies (2004-2007) prepared me for licensure as a clinician, according to legal and ethical requirements to practice psychotherapy as a Marriage and Family Therapist (MFT) in the State of California.
 I first registered with the Board of Psychology in 2006 in Berkeley, California.

 I completed the required number of supervised clinical hours by working in California and Michigan, where I worked for 4+ years with homeless children and families, dual diagnosis, severe and chronic mental illness, addictions treatment, and juvenile justice.
-During this time, I was working as a supervised therapist, under the license of another professional, accruing hours towards licensure, as is the standard in the profession of Marriage and Family Therapy (what now is called an Associate Marriage and Family Therapist).
+During this time, I was working as a supervised intern (now called an Associate Marriage and Family Therapist).
+I offered my services under the license of another professional while accruing experience and hours towards licensure, as is the standard in the profession of Marriage and Family Therapy.

 Moving to Europe